Exact Sequences I - Illustrative Examples

 Submodules and quotient modules

 Suppose N is a submodule of an R-module M, where R is a ring (with unity).
-We then have a pair of R-module morphisms connecting the submodule N to the quotient module M/N, namely the injective morphism i:Nβ†’M into M and the other a surjective morphism Ο€:Mβ†’M/N, and these morphisms are related by the fact that ker⁑(Ο€)=im(i):
+We then have a pair of R-module morphisms connecting the submodule N to the quotient module M/N, namely the (injective) inclusion morphism i:Nβ†’M and the (surjective) projection morphism Ο€:Mβ†’M/N, and these morphisms are related by the fact that ker⁑(Ο€)=im(i):

 N→iM→πM/N.